 What is Burlington?

 It is a major American department store chain with a presence in 40 states.
-It offers clothing and footwear for the whole family and bedding, toys, baby products, and haberdashery.
+It offers clothing and footwear for the whole family, as well as bedding, toys, baby products, and haberdashery.
 It opened 740 stores, bringing in about $6 billion in revenue.

 1972 – 1984

-The first emblem was simple and straightforward.
+The first emblem was simple.
 It included a large factory name: Burlington.
-And below that information about what the company offered: Coat Factory Warehouse.
+And below that, information about what the company offered: Coat Factory Warehouse.

-The burgundy color of the name showed the new owners’ pride in such a substantial acquisition.
+The burgundy color of the name reflected the new owners’ pride in this substantial acquisition.
 After all, they were now a major enterprise.
 As a vintage color, the hue pointed to the store in the historic building and the Milsteins’ substantial business history (Monroe’s father started the wholesale trade in 1923).

-The slim and stark letters hinted at the sale of outer business clothing and at the fact that the company displayed clothes in simple spaces, without salon trimmings.
+The slim, stark letters hinted at the sale of outerwear and at the company’s display of clothes in simple spaces, without salon trimmings.
 This policy extended to the firm’s future stores, allowing for lower prices on merchandise.

 1984 – 2005

-In 1983 the company’s stock began to be traded on the stock exchange, and Burlington Coat Factory Warehouse Corporation had its first shareholders.
+In 1983, the company’s stock began trading on the stock exchange, and Burlington Coat Factory Warehouse Corporation had its first shareholders.
 The influx of capital allowed the firm to grow further.
-By 1984 there were 31 retail stores, and by 2003 there were 335.
+By 1984, there were 31 retail stores, and by 2003, there were 335.
 Burlington was actively adding a variety of brands to its assortment, moving away from coats and offering good discounts.
 The new pretensions were reflected in an updated logo.

 2005 – 2010

 The company is being prepared for sale.
-In 2006 it changed ownership to Bain Capital Partners, an investment company.
+In 2006, it was acquired by Bain Capital Partners, an investment company.
 The new buyer transformed Burlington into Burlington Coat Factory Holdings, making it the parent holding for all other offshoots (Baby Depot, MJM).
 With the creation of the Burlington “family” of companies, the theme of love and togetherness became central to the logo of this period.

-The heart appears in the name – a symbol of love, family ties, and the benevolent attitude of the stores to their customers.
+The heart appears in the name as a symbol of love, family ties, and the stores’ benevolent attitude toward their customers.
 The first letter of the word, B, slanted backward, is stylized under the sign.
-The capitalized position of the heart shows that love and friendliness are at the forefront of the company.
+The heart’s capitalized position indicates that love and friendliness are at the forefront of the company.
 As part of its new policy, Burlington began fundraising in 2006 to sew coats for those in need.

 The rich red color of the lettering also conveys the emotion of love.
 It is a sign of blood and blood ties.
 It shows that Burlington cares about the whole family, delivers the best to customers, and offers the right products at low prices.

 The Coat Factory lettering is no longer accentuated.
-It has been made much smaller in size and placed at the bottom right, after the loop of the letter G.
+It has been made much smaller and placed at the bottom-right, after the loop of the letter G.

 2010 – 2014